SharinaS/Cloud-Engineering-Fundamentals/elb.md

 ## Benefits

 A load balancer distributes workloads across multiple compute resources, such as virtual servers.
 Using a load balancer **increases the availability and fault tolerance of your applications.**

+> Difference between Fault Tolerance and High Availability: the former refers to the minimum number of running instances.
+For example, you have a system that requires a minimum of 4 running instances and currently has 6 running instances deployed in two Availability Zones.
+There was a component failure in one of the Availability Zones which knocks out 3 instances.
+In this case, the system can still be regarded as Highly Available since there are still instances running that can accomodate the requests.
+However, it is not Fault Tolerant since the required minimum of four instances have not been met.

 You can **add and remove compute resources** from your load balancer as your needs change, without disrupting the overall flow of requests to your applications.